silvtal/dilgrowth/README.md

 This package includes command line scripts and standalone R/c++ functions for simulating growth-dilution experiments.
 The main script takes abundance data and simulates growth by randomly picking one or more species to grow in each iteration.
 When the desired total abundance is reached for the community, dilution happens by random sampling.

+Following the [phylogenetic core group](https://doi.org/10.1186/s40168-021-01023-y) theoretical framework, growth can be simulated by taking into account functional groups (PCGs/ECGs).
+In this case, growth is logistic with a different carrying capacity for each group.

+If there are no groups, drift is simulated by sampling.
+Most abundant species are more likely to be randomly picked and grow.
+If there are groups, drift is simulated for each species in each iteration with a binomial function that will determine if it will grow or not.

 ## License

 MIT LICENSE